arduino/docs-content/content/learn/02.microcontrollers/04.debugging/debugging.md

 - Do you want to learn more about digital multimeters?
 Learn more about them in [this](https://www.fluke.com/en-us/learn/blog/electrical/what-is-a-digital-multimeter) article from Fluke®.
 - Do you want to learn more about oscilloscopes?
 Learn more about them in [this](https://www.tek.com/en/blog/what-is-an-oscilloscope) article from Tektronix®.
 - Do you want to learn more about logic analyzers?
 Learn more about them in [this](https://articles.saleae.com/logic-analyzers/what-is-a-logic-analyzer) article from Saleae®.
+- Do you want to learn more about spectrum analyzers?
+Learn more about them in [this](https://www.tek.com/en/documents/primer/what-spectrum-analyzer-and-why-do-you-need-one) article from Tektronix®.
 - Do you want to learn more about SDRs?
 Check out the Great Scott Gadgets [video series](https://greatscottgadgets.com/sdr/) about SDRs.
 The video series from Great Scott Gadgets is a complete course about SDRs.
 You will learn the fundamentals of Digital Signal Processing (DSP) and build flexible SDR applications using GNU Radio.

 ## References